 In certain circumstances, when fair values are unavailable from these independent pricing sources, quotes are obtained directly from broker-dealers who are active in the corresponding markets.
 Such quotes are subject to the validation procedures noted above.
-Where quotes are unavailable, fair value is determined by the Investment Manager using quantitative and qualitative assessments such as internally modeled values, which are reviewed by the Company's management.
+Where quotes are unavailable, fair value is determined by using quantitative and qualitative assessments such as internally modeled values.

+Of the \$2.5 billion of net financial assets and liabilities measured at fair value at December 31, 2022, approximately \$44.6 million, or 1.8%, were priced using non-binding broker-dealer quotes or modeled valuations.
 Of the \$2.5 billion of net financial assets and liabilities measured at fair value at December 31, 2021, approximately \$118.4 million, or 4.7%, were priced using non-binding broker-dealer quotes or modeled valuations.
-Of the \$2.5 billion of net financial assets and liabilities measured at fair value at December 31, 2020, approximately \$142.5 million, or 5.8%, were priced using non-binding broker-dealer quotes or modeled valuations.